ChalkBee

 Science UnderstandingScience as a Human EndeavourScience Inquiry

 On ChalkBee: Worksheet sets across all four Science Understanding sub-strands, Foundation to Year 6: biological (plants, life cycles, animal groups, habitats, food chains, adaptations, classifying), chemical (materials, states of matter, reversible and irreversible changes), physical (forces, magnets, simple machines, light and sound, heat, electricity and energy), and earth and space (weather, seasons, day and night, rocks and soils, the solar system, extreme weather).
 Plus science inquiry vocabulary (predict, observe, record, conclude, fair tests) and 'how science works' sheets.
-Hands-on investigations stay classroom-based.
+Years 7 and 8 add secondary sets: dichotomous keys, food webs, eclipses and tides, net force calculations, the particle model, separating mixtures, cells and organelles, organ systems, plate tectonics, the rock cycle, kinetic and potential energy, chemical formulas, physical and chemical change, two Science as a Human Endeavour reading comprehensions, and inquiry sheets on variables, reading results tables and ordering method steps.
+Years 9-10 are curriculum reference only, and hands-on investigations stay classroom-based.

 Explore Science β†’